wessenstam/era/era_clone_postgresdb/era_clone_postgresdb.rst

 .. figure:: images/21b.png

-Following the completion of the clone operation, you can connect to the clone instance as described in the previous section, `Connecting to the Database`_.
+Following the completion of the clone operation, you can connect to the clone instance as described in the previous section.

 .. figure:: images/23a.png